 What is a Geneticist?

-Geneticists are basically biologists who specialize in the science of genetics.
-This is a branch of biology that deals with the characteristics of the different organisms, the development of such characteristics, and how these characteristics are passed on to their progeny.
+A geneticist is someone who specializes in the science of genetics.
+This is a branch of biology that deals with the characteristics of different organisms, the development of such characteristics, and how these characteristics are passed on to their progeny.
 A geneticist will evaluate, diagnose, and manage patients with hereditary conditions or congenital malformations, and will also refer patients to other medical specialties.

 What does a Geneticist do?